 If your divorce is not yet finalized, do not forget to discuss the matter of vacation time with your Long Island divorce attorney.
 Having dealt with these issues numerous times, your divorce attorney will likely have experience with a number of creative, and practical solutions.

 If, on the other hand, your divorce agreement is already finalized and these provisions are not included, or the current child custody provisions make vacation time impossible, be sure to discuss any options you have for modifying the agreement with your divorce attorney as this may require court involvement.

 Questions About Child Custody and Visitation on Long Island?

 To learn more about what you need to know about Child Custody on Long Island, visit this page on Child Custody or contact us at 631-923-1910 for a complimentary consultation.

 Long Island Divorce Attorneys are Here to Help

-The experienced and compassionate Long Island divorce attorneys at Robert E. Hornberger, Esq., P.C. have dealt with all sorts of Divorce and Child Custody issues, both before agreements are signed and modifying them after.
+The experienced and compassionate Long Island divorce attorneys at Hornberger Verbitsky, P.C. have dealt with all sorts of Divorce and Child Custody issues, both before agreements are signed and modifying them after.
 If you have questions about your divorce agreement or child custody arrangements, give us a call at 631-923-1910 or fill out the short form on this page and we’ll arrange for a convenient time for you meet us in a free initial consultation to discuss your issues.